FtoonAbushaqra/SeqLink/README.md

 # SeqLink: A Robust Neural-ODE Architecture for Modelling Partially Observed Time Series

-**Note:** We are still working on the final version of this code.
+**Note:** We are still working on organizing this code.
 Some features and documentation may be incomplete or subject to change.

 This repository contains the code for our enhanced Neural-ODE Architecture.
 The code is written in PyTorch and follows the methodology described in our paper available on [OpenReview\SeqLink](https://openreview.net/forum?id=WCUT6leXKf).